supernovia/Scripts/org/README.md

 # WordCamp Status Highlighter

 A Tampermonkey userscript that highlights WordPress community event tracker and report tables with color-coded side stripes and optional filters.
-Makes it easier to scan event progress at a glance — now with *racing stripes* for upcoming events. 🏁
+Makes it easier to scan a list of events for status — now with *racing stripes* for upcoming events. 🏁

 ## Features